 In IT Service Management there is a process called IT Change Management.
 The IT Change Management process is based on the ITIL framework.
 The IT Change Management process standardizes changes to the IT infrastructure by managing the change lifecycle.
-Standardizing the change management process is important to be efficient, accurate and to minimize the negative impact on customers, IT services and operations.
+Standardizing the change management workflow process is important to be efficient, accurate and to minimize the negative impact on customers, IT services and operations.
 Having a rigorous change control process is an important factor to be considered as having a mature IT operation.
-Following a structured change process also allows the changes to be scheduled to avoid multiple change implementation to be in conflict.
+Following structured change management process steps allow the changes to be scheduled to avoid multiple change implementation to be in conflict.
 Prioritizing changes will make sure that changes with the highest priority will be implemented first.

 IT Change Management Requests